 What might affect my test results?

 Taking certain medicines may affect your test results.
-If you take a medicine called
+If you take birth control pills,

 How do I get ready for this test?